 New Trustees are recruited to the Board when vacancies occur and against a thorough analysis of skills and experience required.
-As Philanthropy Impact is a membership organisation, Trustee positions are advertised via the website and by direct email to the membership.
-Potential Trustees are invited to apply and are interviewed by the members of the GNC and then the Chair of the Charity.
-Our aim is to get the right person for the job.
+As a membership organisation Philanthropy Impact advertises vacant Trustee positions via the website and by direct email to the membership.
+Potential Trustees are invited to apply and are interviewed by the members of the Governance and Nominations Committee and then the Chair of the Charity.
+Our aim is to get the right person for the job attracting a wide range of skills to the board.